 The HBA is managed by a committee elected from its membership and is staffed entirely by volunteers.

-The association currently consists of over 200 individual broadcasting stations.
+The association currently consists of 170 individual broadcasting stations.
 Just like the HBA, almost all of our member stations are managed and staffed by volunteers; from presenters and producers, to ward visitors, childrens ward play volunteers, administrators and charity trustees and management.
 These volunteers come from all walks of life from students to the retired and from every industry you can imagine.

 Patients in many UK hospitals benefit from programmes designed to make life better for people in hospital and aid their recovery.
 The volunteers within the hospital radio and television stations work tirelessly to provide this on an increasingly 24-hour basis.